-NASA Night Sky Notes May 2022
+NASA Night Sky Notes October 2022

-The Night Sky Network program supports astronomy clubs across the USA dedicated to astronomy outreach.
+This article is distributed by NASA’s Night Sky Network (NSN).
+The NSN program supports astronomy clubs across the USA dedicated to astronomy outreach.
 Visit nightsky.jpl.nasa.gov to find local clubs, events, and more!

 Fomalhaut: Not So Lonely After All